 In case you are wondering about my photos, I shoot with a OnePlus 6T.
 It has three (3) Sony IMX cameras on it, but again, you should be good as long as you are using a high-end device.

 It is very important that you have a lot of light when taking pictures with a camera phone.
 No matter how you cut it, the sensors are just too small for low light situations.
 Therefore, I like to make sure that I have direct natural light with very little or no shadows and a clean background.
 You can also use umbrella lights to artificially boost the lighting in your shot, but much of my shooting happens around mid-day near the large windows in my kitchen.

-Camera phones lack optical zoom and the lenses just aren’t designed to accommodate objects at a distance.
-It’s important to remember that you will lose detail when you increase the space between you and your subject.
-That’s why most of the pictures I take will be of something that is only a few feet or a few inches away from me.
-Going a step further, I like to use a setting which increases the sharpness of objects in the foreground and dramatically blurs the background, called depth-effect.
+Camera phones lack optical zoom and the lenses just aren't designed to accommodate objects at a distance.
+It's important to remember that you will lose detail when you increase the space between you and your subject.
+That's why most of the pictures I take will be of something that is only a few feet or a few inches away from me.
+Going a step further, I like to use a setting that increases the sharpness of objects in the foreground and dramatically blurs the background, called depth-effect.

 Editing is another area where you can get the best results if you invest in an expensive piece of software (Photoshop for example) and dedicate hundreds of hours to learning and practicing with it.
 You can even take classes in college and get a technical degree in digital photo editing.